Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Computes associated with a protected branch cannot be deleted.

 • With additional configuration steps, you can apply IP Allow restrictions to protected branches only.
-IP Allow is only available on Neon's Business plan.
+The IP Allow feature is available on the Neon Scale and Business plans.
+See below.

 Typically, a protected status is given to a branch or branches that hold production data or sensitive data.
-The protected branch feature is only supported on Neon's paid plans, where you can designate up to 5 protected branches.
+The protected branch feature is only supported on Neon's paid plans.
 See Set a branch as protected.

 Create a branch